arangodb/docs/3.5/data-modeling-databases-working-with.md

   data.
 The default value is *false*.

-**Warning**: this command can cause a full rewrite of all data in all databases, which may take long for large databases.
-It should thus only be used with care.
+**Warning**: this command can cause a full rewrite of all data in all databases, which may take very long for large databases.
+It should thus only be used with care. and only when additional I/O load can be tolerated for a prolonged time.

 This command requires superuser access and is only available for the RocksDB storage engine.